bitesaitzz/Report-Task-Bot/README.md

-# Mingaz-Reports-Bot
+# Report-Task-Bot

 ## Description

-Report-Task-Bot is a program developed at the request of the head of some section of the unitary enterprise.
+Report-Task-Bot is a program developed at the request of one unitary enterprise.
 The program is designed for employee reporting and task assignment.

 ## Features